Priyankarlpr/PowerBI_Customer-Churn-Analysis/README.md

 ## How to Use This Project

-1. Open `.pbix` file in Power BI Desktop (if shared separately)
+1. Open https://github.com/Priyankarlpr/PowerBI_Customer-Churn-Analysis/blob/main/Telecom%20Customer%20Churn%20Analysis.pbix file in Power BI Desktop (if shared separately)
 2. Use `SQL Queries.docx` to reproduce database structure and cleaning
 3. Run `Churn Prediction Model.ipynb` to explore the ML workflow
-4. Analyze insights from screenshots or build your own visuals

 --------------------------------------------------------------------------------------------------------------------------------------------